The Epstein List

 July 2019: Epstein Arrested

-• Epstein is arrested on federal charges of sex trafficking of minors.
-The arrest reignites scrutiny of Little Saint James as one of the alleged sites where victims were transported and abused.
+In July 2019, Epstein was arrested on federal charges of sex trafficking of minors, which reignited scrutiny of Little Saint James as one of the alleged locations where victims were transported and abused.
+Shortly after his arrest, FBI agents raided the island, searching for evidence of sex trafficking operations and illicit financial dealings.

 August 2019: Epstein’s Death